alexMcosta/narkwhal/README.md

 ### Requirements
 - Narkwhal makes use of the AWS credentials folder.
 More information on this at the following link, [AWS Credentials folder](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#creating-the-credentials-file)

 - Go.
-This has been only tested and confirmed to work on 1.11 and never
+This has been only tested and confirmed to work on 1.11 and newer

 ### Installing on Mac